GorkaLiul/Obsidian-notes/Embedded rust.md

 #  _what is this_

-This is a section with

-This is a section dedicated to
+This is a section dedicated to __research information